-There are four key strategies to "Take Aim and Target MRSA".
-These strategies prevent MRSA infection and transmission through decolonizing patients, decontaminating the environment, preventing transmission from healthcare personnel, and preventing infection from devices and procedures.
+There are four key strategies to "Take Aim to Prevent MRSA" These strategies prevent MRSA infection and transmission through decolonizing patients, decontaminating the environment, preventing person-based transmission, and preventing infection from devices and procedures.
 Each of these key strategies aims to prevent MRSA by implementing evidence-based interventions.